 #3: How do I know if my transmission is leaking?

-#4: How much does a transmission rebuild cost?
+#4: How much does a transmission repair cost?

-Transmission rebuilds are often more cost-effective than transmission replacements.
-With that said, a rebuild is still going to be pretty costly.
+Transmission repairs and rebuilds are often more cost-effective than transmission replacements.
+So how much does it cost to rebuild a transmission?
+A rebuild is still going to be pretty costly.
 A transmission rebuild can cost anywhere from $1500 – $3500, while a transmission replacement will cost upwards of $4000.

 A complete rebuild takes skill and mastery, which is why this service is best left to professional mechanics with experience performing this kind of work.
-And luckily, at General Transmission, we offer financing options to help you get back on the road safely, without worrying about how you’re going to pay for it right now.
+Luckily, General Transmission repair shop offers financing options to help you get back on the road safely, without worrying about how you’re going to pay for it right now.

 #5: How do I know if my transmission is failing?